Hudson, New York: Attractions

 Hudson is home to the Firemen's Association of the State of New York (FASNY) Museum of Firefighting, one of the largest fire service-centered museums in the world.
 It is on the grounds of the FASNY Firemen's home, the first nursing home for firemen in the country.

 The Hudson Music Festival was an annual event established in 2011 and was New York's largest free music festival.
 The fourth annual Hudson Music Festival took place August 8, 9 & 10, 2014 and showcased 100 acts.

 Hudson Hall, an arts venue and organization, is located on Warren Street in the center of the city.
 It is New York's oldest operating theater.

 Time & Space Limited, a not-for-profit arts organization serves the City of Hudson and the Hudson River Valley Region.
 It shows a wide selection of independent movies.

 A farmers market takes place on Saturdays, offering a variety of fresh organic products from the Hudson Valley area.
 The market is conducted outdoors in the warm season and indoor in the wintertime.

 Olde York Farm is a woman-owned and family-operated distillery sourcing Hudson Valley foraged and farmed ingredients to make seasonal batch spirits.
 The farm consists of land growing apples for apple based spirits, land for growing grain, and a black walnut tree grove on site at the distillery.
 The property is part of the historic Jacob Rutsen van Rensselaer House and Mill complex.
 Rensselaer also had his own distillery and cooperage circa 1805.
 Today the distillery and cooperage reside in Rensselaer's former carriage house.
 Barrels are handmade on site to age bourbon, whiskey, and brandy.
-On weekends, the tasting room is open serving cocktails, local beer, wine, cider, cheese plates, and gourmet grilled cheese.

 Many local restaurants use fresh meat, eggs, herbs, and produce from local farms and agrarian groups.